gabrielehackl/beautiful-jekyll/_posts/2019-05-19-modifyXML.md

 subtitle: Modifying XML files two different ways

 ---
 Trying to find certain text (articles) in a text (issue) in XML format, saving the found texts in new files with new filenames (consisting of date and a serial number/counter) - first with Regex, then with BeautifulSoup.
-Both programs put exaclty the same amount of files, which is a good sign, right?
+Both programs put out exaclty the same amount of files (articles), which is a good sign, right?

 Done with *REGEX*: